bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

   an expense you'll need an `'account'` `_id` and a `'category'` `_id` so that we can build out a relationship between those other collections and our expenses.
+* your expense route should also have a `'get'` method that returns all the expenses with the populated data.

 ## Stretch Goal - Aggregation